MTA Regional Bus Operations: Operations

 Local bus routes are labeled with a number and a prefix identifying the primary borough of operation (B for Brooklyn, Bx for the Bronx, M for Manhattan, Q for Queens, and S for Staten Island).
 Express bus routes to Manhattan generally use a two-letter prefix with an "M" at the end (e.g. an express route from Brooklyn is prefixed BM; from the Bronx, BxM; from Queens, QM; and from Staten Island, SIM).
-Exceptions to this rule are seven Brooklyn and Queens express routes operated by New York City Transit, which use an X prefix.
+Exceptions to this rule are four Brooklyn express routes operated by New York City Transit using an X prefix, which will be retired under that borough’s redesign.
 Lettered suffixes can be used to designate branches or variants.
-The two-letter prefixed express system (BM, BxM and QM) was used by the former private carriers.
+The two-letter prefixed express system (BM, BxM and QM) was originated by the former private carriers taken over by MTA Bus.

 As of 2018, MTA Regional Bus Operations' budgetary burden for expenditures was $773 million, which it supports through the collection of taxes and fees.